-South Africa: A chance for children
+South Africa: Giving children a chance

-People live in abject poverty
+People living in extreme poverty

 Keyfacts about the project